bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 {% endhighlight %}

 This function turns a css selector into a channel of click messages.
-The <code>chan</code> function creats a channel and when a click event get's fired to the provided selector we use the async
+The <code>chan</code> function creates a channel.
+When an element with the provided selector get's clicked we use the async
-<code>put!</code> function to put the a message into the channel.
-You
+<code>put!</code> function to put a message into the channel.

-can put what ever value you want into a channel.
+You can put any value you want into a channel.
 We are just using a vector as an expedient format for a message and it's attached data.

-After wiring it up we return the newly created channel to the consumer of the function.
+After wiring it up we return the newly created channel.

-Now let's use this:
+Now let's use this function to create a couple of channels:

 {% highlight clojure %}
 (defn example1-loop [start-state]
   (let [ new-todo-click         (click-chan "a.new-todo" :new-todo)
-         cancel-new-form-click  (click-chan "a.cancel-new-todo" :cancel-new-form)]
+         cancel-new-form-click  (click-chan "a.cancel-new-todo"
+                                            :cancel-new-form)]
     (go
      (loop [state start-state]
-       (ex1-render-page state)
+       (render-templates state)
        (<! new-todo-click) ;; <<-- BLOCKS!!!
-       (ex1-render-page (assoc state :mode :add-todo-form))
+       (render-templates (assoc state :mode :add-todo-form))
        (<! cancel-new-form-click) ;; <<-- BLOCKS!!!
        (recur (dissoc state :mode))))))
 {% endhighlight %}

+Above both the <code>new-todo-click</code> and the
+<code>cancel-new-form-click</code> channels contain the signals that
+will be fired when a user clicks on the respective elements.

+The <code>go</code> block creates a context in which we can make blocking calls.
+In this case we are going to use <code>&lt;!</code> which blocks the execution from continuing until we receive a value from that channel.

-This loop code blocks and waits for a click on the **a.new-todo** element and then creates a new state in which the mode is now one where a todo form is showing.
-It then blocks again waiting for the cancel button to get clicked.
+The loop renders the current state and then blocks and waits for a click on the **a.new-todo** element.
+When it recieves a click on that element we then render a new state in where a todo form is showing.
+It then blocks again waiting for the **a.cancel-new-todo** element to get clicked.

-This is pretty freaking cool.
 The code is written sequentially and captures the behavior of the program explicitly without callbacks.

-There is a running example below.
-Go ahead and open and close the form as many times as you want.
+Here is a running example below.
+Give it a try by opening and closing the form as many times as you want.

 <style>
 .example {